pbauszat/Riotee_Gateway/README.md

 On the client machine, run the following command to list all devices from which the gateway has received messages since the start:
 ```
-riotee-gateway --host [SERVER] client devices
+riotee-gateway client --host [SERVER] devices
 ```
 Replace [SERVER] with the hostname or IP of the server.
 If it is the same machine, you can omit the `--host` parameter.

-To fetch all packets received from a specific device ID and store them in a file `received.txt` run
+To fetch all packets received from a specific device ID run
 ```
 riotee-gateway client fetch -d [DEVICE_ID]
 ```
+To store the received packets, add the `-o received.txt` option.

 To continuously poll the server for all packets received from any device and store them in a file `received.txt` run
 ```